PeterVranken/ST4ForOctave/readMe.md

 data objects, which are passed in to the template engine as native Java objects.
 Data object can be simple basic types or deeply nested data structures build from collections and showing recursive structures.
-This normally requires a compiled Java class, which a well-defined data object can be instantiated from.
+This normally requires a compiled Java class, which a well-defined, statically typed data object can be instantiated from.

 Using the Octave Java interface it is generally possible to build a Java object at run-time and to pass it to a Java class like the StringTemplate